Twin Cities Hiawatha: Two Hiawathas

 In 1947–1948 the Milwaukee Road again re-equipped its major passenger routes with new lightweight cars.
 The new Morning Hiawatha and Afternoon Hiawatha were inaugurated with diesel-powered trains designed by Brooks Stevens.
 The new trains included the Skytop parlor observation cars.
 These four cars had a drawing room and swiveling parlor seats, and at the rear there was a lounge area with an expanse of windows.
 (One of these cars, #186 Cedar Rapids has been restored and is owned by a Minneapolis-based organization that operates the Milwaukee Road 261 steam locomotive.)
 The new trains made their debut on May 29, 1948, the thirteenth anniversary of the first Hiawatha.

 In 1952 the Milwaukee Road took delivery of ten "Super Dome" cars.
 Six were assigned to the Olympian Hiawatha and two each to the Morning and Afternoon Hiawathas.
 Both trains had coaches, a Super Dome lounge car, dining car (sometimes a Tip Top Tap car), Valley-series parlor cars, and the distinctive Skytop lounge observation car.
 Starting in 1955, with the Milwaukee Road handling the Union Pacific "Cities" trains between Chicago and Omaha, passenger equipment was painted in the Union Pacific armour yellow and harbor-mist grey with red Scotchlite striping.
 The rest of the fleet was painted this way, except for the heavyweight commuter cars in Chicago.

 On July 18, 1960, the eastbound Afternoon Hiawatha struck a truck in the crossing in Newport, Minnesota, and derailed.
 Dozens of passengers on the train to Chicago suffered minor injuries, but only ten were hospitalized overnight.

 The Afternoon Hiawatha ended on January 23, 1970.
 The Morning Hiawatha continued until the formation of Amtrak, making its last run on April 30, 1971.
 Amtrak retained a single Chicago-Minneapolis frequency with the Burlington Northern's Empire Builder, which was re-routed over the Milwaukee Road's line through Milwaukee to St. Paul.

-Amtrak

-Amtrak brought back the name Twin Cities Hiawatha as a Chicago-Minneapolis service on January 16, 1972.
-On June 12 that year Amtrak combined this service with the North Coast Hiawatha; three days a week the train continued to Seattle, otherwise it terminated at Minneapolis.
-In 1977 Amtrak again established a Twin Cities Hiawatha as a daily Chicago-Minneapolis train, but ended this service in 1978 with the introduction of the North Star, a Chicago-Minneapolis-Duluth sleeper.
-Today, the Hiawatha name still lives on with Chicago-Milwaukee Amtrak Hiawatha Service, and Amtrak's Empire Builder traverses the original route of the Twin Cities Hiawatha between Chicago and St. Paul.

-Amtrak is also planning to start a new train service called the Great River which will travel between Chicago and St. Paul, along the same route with two extra stops in Sturtevant and Milwaukee Airport, and a potential extension to Minneapolis and St. Cloud later on.
-The train is scheduled to begin service in summer 2023.